Siv3D/siv3d.docs/en-us/docs/tutorial2/format.md

-# 36. Number and String Conversion
+# 36. Formatting and Parsing
 Learn methods for converting numbers → strings and strings → numbers.

 ## 36.1 Converting Numbers to Strings